listenToRipley/ReactNative/Notes/README.md

 ### Styling Components

-There is no CSS in Native.
+There is no CSS in Native. *STYLES DO NOT CASCADE IN NATIVE*, meaning there is no style inheritance.

 Style will be applied either Inline Styles or StyleSheet objects, both as passed through props.